StreamedLine/StreamedLine.github.io/_posts/2016-11-23-which_this_is_this.markdown

 ---
 layout: post
 title:  "Which This Is This"
-date:   2016-11-23 03:43:58 +0000
+date:   2016-11-22 22:43:58 -0500
 ---

-A concept that isn't completely clear when starting out with javascript is the *this* keyword.
+A concept not always completely clear in javascript is the *this* keyword.
-In order to fully appreciate this (no pun intended) a firm understanding of **scope** in javascript is needed.
+Note: to fully appreciate this (no pun intended) an understanding of javascript **scope** is needed.

 The following sentence is very important and I will explain it:
->     What the *this* keyword in a given scope will point to, is determined by the way the scope is invoked.
+>     What the *this* keyword in a given scope will reference, is determined by the way the scope is invoked.

 What does that mean...?
 It's example time:

+Let's start with the global scope -
 ```
 //global scope